A relatively up to date list of technical talks our staff has given at various conferences, user group meetups, and other venues.

 Jacob Burch also gave this popular talk again at PyCon 2012 in Santa Clara.

-PostgreSQL is pretty powerful all on it's own, but did you know you can use Python as a stored procedure language?
+PostgreSQL is pretty powerful all on its own, but did you know you can use Python as a stored procedure language?
 Not only does using a familiar language make development easier, but you get the power of the standard library and PyPi to boot.
 Come learn the ins and outs of putting Python in your DB.

 An open Q&A discussion we did with Alex Gaynor at Boston Python.